gnome-terminator/docs/source/plugins.rst

 used for the sub-menu item text.
 The **Command** is the text that will be entered into the current terminal with a ``Return`` at the end to execute/enter it.
 You *do not* get a chance to edit the text first.

+A rudimentary support for sub-trees is implemented.
+Simply add one or more ``/`` in the *Name* field, and the tree structure will be created.
+Positioning is determined by the first time a sub-tree is referenced, so a later reference will be attached to the sub-tree defined by an earlier reference.

 .. note:: If other terminals are receiving, they too will receive and
           execute the *Command*.